Bogota Nightlife - 20 Best Bars and Nightclubs

 Another recommended location with plenty of bars and clubs is Chapinero.
 This is a middle-upper class neighborhood, popular with students, with a lot of affordable restaurants.
 It is slightly less safe than Zona Rosa, but more authentic.
 It is also within 15-20 minutes from the historic city center.

-On a map, it goes from Calle 44 to Calle 74 and from Carrera 4 to Avenida Caracas:
+On a map, it goes from Calle 44 to Calle 74 and from Carrera 4 to Avenida Caracas.
+As you can see, it is considerably larger than Zona Rosa:

-A great budget hotel in Chapinero is Colonial Inn, which costs around 30$ per night and is located near a large bus stop.
-A bit more expensive, Scala 68 (60US$/night) and Holiday Inn Express (90US$/night) are both next to Zona G (Zona Gourmet), an area full of trendy restaurants, cafés and bars.
+A great budget hotel in Chapinero is Hotel Vilar, which costs around US$30 per night and is located in the heart of the district, near a bus stop.
+Nearby, the Mercure Hotel offers excellent value for money (rated 8.6, US$45 per night).
+More expensive, Embassy Suites by Hilton (US$90 / night) is next to Zona G (Zona Gourmet), an area full of trendy restaurants, cafés and bars.

 Weather